bbbbbrie/awesome-ldap/README.md

 # Awesome LDAP
 > Useful resources for learning more about and using LDAP.

 You can visit this page at [https://brie.gitlab.io/awesome-ldap/](https://brie.gitlab.io/awesome-ldap/).
+You can contribute to this page at [https://gitlab.com/brie/awesome-ldap](https://gitlab.com/brie/awesome-ldap).

 ## Implementations
   - [OpenLDAP](https://www.openldap.org/)